Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Window observables

 \subsection{Strange and charm}

 As discussed in \cref{subsec:window}, the strange- and charm-quark connected contributions to $\amuHVP$ are the next-largest after the light-quark connected in the short- and intermediate-distance windows.
-Specifically, as can be seen in \cref{fig:window06Data}, the charm contribution is the second largest in the SD window while the strange contribution is the second largest in the W window.
-In fact, almost all the charm contribution is contained in SD, with W containing only a contribution from the long-distance tail of the charm-quark vector-current correlation function.
+Specifically, as can be seen in \cref{fig:window06Data}, the charm contribution is the second largest to $\amuSD$ while the strange contribution is the second largest to $\amuW$.
+In fact, almost all the charm contribution is contained in the SD window region, with the W window region containing only a contribution from the long-distance tail of the charm-quark vector-current correlation function.
 Fortunately, the strange and charm correlation functions do not suffer from the same signal-to-noise issues in the tail as the light-quark contribution does.
 Additionally, the effects of finite volume and taste-breaking are negligible at the level of precision we require.
 Hence, the analysis of these two contributions is much simplified compared with observables that contain light quarks.

 Our strange and charm datasets are obtained using the local current and have equivalent statistics, with the specific numbers of configurations and sources used in the analysis given in \cref{table:strangeCharmData}.
-All ensembles have tuned masses within 0.5\% of the physical light, strange, and charm mesons in \cref{subsec:inputs}, as can be seen from \cref{table:mesonMasses}.
+All ensembles have tuned masses within 4\% of the physical strange and charm mesons in \cref{subsec:inputs}, which can be seen from \cref{table:mesonMasses}.
 The strange and charm local vector currents are renormalized with both sets of factors ($Z^{\textrm{FF}}_{V, \text{ local}}$, $Z^{\textrm{RI-SMOM}}_{V, \text{ local}}$) given in \cref{table:zvfactors}.
 The two renormalizations have different discretization errors but should yield consistent results in the continuum limit.
 Because discretization errors can be a more significant source of uncertainty for the heavier flavors, we use both renormalization schemes in our strange and charm analysis to improve control over the continuum limit extrapolation.
 The observables $\amuSSD$, $\amuSW$, $\amuCSD$, and $\amuCW$ are computed on each ensemble.
-We perform continuum extrapolations with the local continuum fit function $F^{\text{disc.}}_{\text{local}}$ (\cref{eq:discfunclocal}) in \cref{eq:generalfitfunc}.
+We perform continuum extrapolations with the local continuum fit function $F^{{a}}_{\text{local}}$ (\cref{eq:discfunclocal}) in \cref{eq:generalfitfunc}.
 For the charm extrapolations, we modify the mass mistuning term $F^M(M_A)$ (\cref{eq:mfunc}) with